Ways to green your commute

 Share a ride

 Image Credit: The Hollywood Reporter

-According to Carpool.ca, a whopping thirty million empty seats travel to work each day in Canada.
+According to CAA (Canadian Automobile Association), a whopping 85% of are driving alone each day in Canada.
 Well, when you put it that way… Commuting with a friend, co-worker or loved one or two is probably the easiest way to help save the planet and save money.